apache/incubator-kie-kogito-examples/process-jdbc-persistence-quarkus/README.md

-# Process with persistence powered by PostgreSQL
+# Process with persistence powered by JDBC

 ## Description